 Length: 131 minutes / 2.18 hours

-The Academy Awards held in 2009 were interesting for a number of reasons.
-First, the nominees for Best Picture were expanded from five to ten, an amount that hadn’t been seen since 1944.
+The Academy Awards held for films released in 2009 were interesting for many reasons.
+First, the nominees for Best Picture were expanded from five to 10, an amount that hadn’t been seen since 1944.
 Secondly, most films that win Best Picture also win Best Director, which did not have an expanded list of nominees.
-As such, two of the nominees for Best Director were James Cameron (for Avatar), and Kathryn Bigelow (for The Hurt Locker).
-These two directors used to be married to each other; so much of the media attention surrounding the event was devoted to who would win, especially since Cameron had already won the award for Titanic almost ten years prior.
+As such, two of the nominees for Best Director were James Cameron (for Avatar (2009)), and Kathryn Bigelow (for The Hurt Locker (2008)).
+These two directors used to be married to each other; so much of the media attention surrounding the event was devoted to who would win, especially since Cameron had already won the award for Titanic (1997) over 10 years prior.
 Even so, Bigelow managed to take the win for Best Picture and Best Director, thus becoming the first woman to ever win the Best Director Oscar.

 Zero Dark Thirty